schielb/schielb.github.io/content/page/about/index.md

 I attended BYU as an undergrad from 2016-2022 (with a two-year break for a mission for The Church of Jesus Christ of Latter-day Saints, 2017-2019).
 During this time, I took classes that covered a wide variety of computer topics: from embedded systems, electrical circuits, FPGAs and digital logic, to commons CS classes like data structures and app development.
 One fun example is building a simple RISC-V processor on an FPGA and using it to run an Atari-style game written in [assembly](https://github.com/schielb/galaga323/blob/master/galaga.s).

 While working on these class assignments, two of my classmates and I started to sprinkle in side projects together.
-We worked on a quad copter, a robotics competition,
+We worked on a quad copter, a robotics competition, and an automated fan.
+These allowed me to gain experience with creating a simple computer system for an isolated project.